robert-marriott/ansible-vagrant-jruby/README.md

 ```
 $ vagrant up
 ```
 Running vagrant will call ansible during its provisioning process.
 Without the cert, it will need to be on guestwifi or a home network.
-If you need to reprovision once it is up:
+If you need to re-provision once it is up:
 ```
 $ vagrant provision
 ```